prometheus/prometheus/docs/querying/operators.md

 vector. `by` and `without` are only used to bucket the input vector.

-`limitk` and `limit_ratio` also return a subset of the input samples, including the original labels, in the result vector.
+`limitk` and `limit_ratio` also return a subset of the input samples, including the original labels, in the result vector, these are experimental operators that must be enabled with `--enable-feature=promql-experimental-functions`.

 `quantile` calculates the φ-quantile, the value that ranks at number φ*N among the N metric values of the dimensions aggregated over. φ is provided as the